 The winner gets a hefty prize of 5.4 million dollars.
 The event is known for its extravagance with free champagne and live jazz music.

 The Grand National is a racing event that just can’t be missed.
 Held either on the first or second Saturday of April the event takes place in Aintree, Liverpool.

 The event dates back to 1839.
-It has one of the hardest tracks with 30 different fence jumps across the 4 miles and 500 yards race course.
+It has one of the toughest tracks with 30 different fences to jump across the 4 miles and 514 yard course.